Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal5.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1

+* Do we have the internal skills to maintain, customize, or troubleshoot open-source software?

 * question 2

+* Do we need transparency for code audits, security checks, or compliance.

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*

+Preferring open-source software can be a strong choice when an organization values cost savings, flexibility, transparency, and independence.
+OSS is especially attractive when technical capability is available in-house or when customization and control are important.
+It may be less suitable when an organization requires guaranteed vendor support, turnkey reliability, or specialized features that only proprietary products offer.